-Reece has done research at the American School of Classical Studies at Athens (Lord Fellowship), the Center for Studies in Oral Tradition at the University of Missouri (NEH Fellowship), the American Academy in Rome (Fulbright Fellowship), and the Center for Hellenic Studies in Washington, D.C.
+Reece has done research at the American School of Classical Studies at Athens (Lord Fellowship), the American Academy in Rome (Fulbright Fellowship), the Center for Studies in Oral Tradition at the University of Missouri (NEH Fellowship), and the Center for Hellenic Studies in Washington, D.C.
 He has lectured broadly, is called on frequently to act as referee for professional journals and university presses, and has been a consultant for IBM, E.J.
 Brill Press, and the Center for Studies in Oral Tradition.

 He has chaired the St. Olaf Department of Classics, served as the faculty representative to the St. Olaf Board of Regents, and served a term as President of the Classical Association of Minnesota.
 In 2015 Reece was named the O.C. and Patricia Boldt Distinguished Teaching Professor in the Humanities.
 In the summer of 2010 he participated in the archaeological excavations at Tel Megiddo in northern Israel (photo at right).